 The Best Places Aboard Noordam

-Keeping up with the Times (literally), Noordam introduced a hip Exploration Cafe and adjacent Coffee Bar in its public spaces.
+Keeping up with the Times (literally), Noordam offers a hip Exploration Cafe and adjacent coffee bar in its public spaces.
 The café includes comfy leather chairs and couches, desks with computers that have Web access, and books and The New York Times to read.

 A traditional Holland America feature, the top-deck Crows Nest is an ideal place to sit back and watch the horizon.
 Live music, tea service, and games are offered here at different times of the day.